 One of my favorite movies of all-time is American Beauty.
 The 1999 award-winning film stars Kevin Spacey who played Lester Burnham, a 40-something guy who hated his job and was on the brink of a mid-life crisis.
 The inflection point was when he saw his daughter’s gorgeous 16-year-old cheerleader friend, Angela Hayes (Mena Suvari), perform a half-time dance routine at a high school basketball game.

-But what really caught my attention is the scene where Lester Burnham wonders in his cubicle while seeing a reflection of his image on the monitor, which resembles a guy trapped in a jail cell.
+But what really caught my attention is the scene where Lester Burnham contemplates in his cubicle after seeing a reflection of his image on the monitor, which resembles a guy trapped in a jail cell.

 With the numbers on the spreadsheet forming the jail bars in his mind, it’s pretty obvious that he felt imprisoned by his job and wanted an escape.
 A feeling that many people can sympathize.